IDI-Systems/acre2/docs/wiki/frameworks/vehicle-intercom.md

 Both features are currently supported only for vanilla classes and their children to maximize performance.
 Support for other classes can be added per request on the [issue tracker](https://github.com/IDI-Systems/acre2/issues).

-## Vehicle crew intercom
+## Vehicle intercom

-Vehicle crew intercom is the system where crew inside vehicle can easily communicate among each other without noise disturbances.
+Vehicle intercom is the system where units in a vehicle can easily communicate among each other without noise disturbances.
+In ACRE several intercoms can coexist in a vehicle.

 By default, intercom is enabled for the following classes and their children: